andres-fr/python_ml_template/README.md

 * GH pages action.
 Make sure that the repo server has publishing enabled, otherwise it will error.

-* Pypi: need a regular and a test account.
+* PyPI: need a regular and a test account.
 Create a token for GH actions (if global only need to do this once).
 Then, in the GH repo, add that token under secrets->pypi. https://pypi.org/manage/account/token/

-### Ignored for the moment:
+### Further feature ideas/TODOs:

 * TUT __init__ check_installation
 * autoimports in each __init__
 * dcase test tools